Home / News /SESDA News

 SESDA 3 engineers are supporting NASA/GSFC in developing micro-electronics for a new-generation miniaturized mass spectrometer payload to be launched on a CubeSat.
 The spectrometer will measure the composition and density of ions and neutral elements in Earth’s lower exosphere and upper ionosphere.
 The objective is to fly many of these instruments to gather simultaneous multipoint […]

 SESDA 3 staff braced for the possible next “big” one – a significant X-class flare erupted on September 10, 2014 and produced two Coronal Mass Ejections (CME’s) directed towards Earth.
-By combining real-time imagery from three spacecraft – SOHO, STEREO, and SDO, staff helped provide accurate space weather forecasts of the speed and intensity of […]
+By combining real-time imagery from three spacecraft – SOHO, STEREO, and SDO, staff helped provide accurate space outlook forecasts of the speed and intensity of […]

 Between April 29 and May 1, 2014, a powerful cold front triggered storms that dropped 10-20 inches of rain over the Florida Panhandle near the city of Pensacola.
 Areas around the city received almost 24 inches of rain from the intense storms, and the official rain gauge at Pensacola’s airport measured an astonishing 5.68 inches […]